orbitalchicken/Roadmap/README.md

 MATE
 ----
 	Use generic names in MATE packages
-	x-caja-desktop windows bug at session start
 	mintmenu category didn't appear (M64), did when clicked "Reload plugins" use mint logo as mintmenu icon